bat-literature/bat-literature.github.io/workshop.md

 ```

 This preston output, or description, is formatted in [rdf/nquads](https://www.w3.org/TR/n-quads/) and records what content was recorded when and by who.
-This machine readable description is also known as the BOM Bill of Materials, manifest or packing slip for the tracked content.
+This machine readable description is also known as the Bill of Materials (BOM), manifest, or packing slip, for the tracked content.

-## Part I.3 - Say Hi and Version It
+## Part I.3 - Say Hi and Version It - Step By Step

 ```
 echo hi there! | preston track --algo md5 | grep hasVersion